Skip to main content

 • Session inference for workflow placement, limits, bindings, aggregates, envelopes, and checkpoint suggestions

-3. You review the draft in the dashboard
+4. You review the draft in Governance Studio

-The governance page shows the current draft review plan, including:
+The Studio workspace shows the current draft review state, including:

 • Tool classifications and argument rules